 Heather blogs about her homeschooling experiences with her four children under age 9, their intentional learning, integrated living, and inspired learning, and openly admits that her approach to learning is a “bit out of the box”.

 Kris blogs about her unique and “weird” approach to homeschooling her three children.
 She describes her style as “classically eclectic with a Charlotte Mason twist” – eclectic in both resources and approach, which integrates the four-year cycle of a classical style tossed with some elements of Charlotte Mason.

 Highlight: How to Make a Salt Dough Map

 10. The Magic Onions

 Donni, a mother of two children ages 6 and 10, has been writing about her family life, their crafting, their explorations with nature, and journey into Waldorf education since 2009.
-No visit to her site is complete without checking out the annual posting of their magical Fairy Gardens.

 Having followed a Waldorf-inspired curriculum since 2010, Katie blogs about her experiences homeschooling her 5 children, ages 4-14, including twins with special needs.

 Highlight: Homeschooling a Child With Special Needs: Part One – The Advantages

 With four children being homeschooled, Jolanthe outlines the family’s curriculum choices for second, fourth, sixth and eighth grade, venturing into creating high school credits this year.
 Blogging since 2006 on two separate sites (No Ordinary Moments), she offers free access to worksheets, preschool printables, and much more, encouraging her readers to link up resources as well.

 Highlight: Nature Fun with Preschool and Kindergarten Community